devmount/SongDrive/README.md

     ```

 6. Now just open your browser and call the url of the location where you downloaded the project files to, e.g. `www.example.com/songdrive/index.html`
-7. You're ready to go and synchronize your song data on every device with this url
+7. You're ready to go and synchronize your song data live on every device accessing this url

 ## Licence
 MIT